bokwoon95/sq2/docs/ddl.md

 ### `index.using`

 Value: the index type.
+Whatever value is literally copied over to the `USING` clause of a `CREATE INDEX` statement.

 Postgres and MySQL only.
 For MySQL, `CREATE FULLTEXT INDEX` and `CREATE SPATIAL INDEX` are defined with `using=fulltext` and `using=spatial` respectively.

 TODO: what the hell is USING GIST(geom)?
 GIST(geom gist\_geometry\_ops)?
 How many GIST indexes accept an argument?